claui/itchcraft/USAGE.md

 Itchcraft supports the following environment variable:

-`DEBUG`
+`ITCHCRAFT_DEBUG`
 : If set to a non-zero value, causes Itchcraft to enable debug-level : logging.
-Also decreases some retry counters and prints stack traces : for errors where it normally wouldn’t.
+: Also decreases some retry counters and prints stack traces for errors : where it normally would not.

 # Monitoring the bite healer’s state once activated